amabdallah/WaM-DaM/03WaM-DaM_Schema/ReadMe.md

 #### Got feedback or questions on WaM-DaM schema?
+You're welcome to leave an anonomus feedback on WaM-DaM through this quick <a href="https://drive.google.com/open?id=1fUTPeygdPfkPfZGjud0vO3yAZiDKIrq-i_886lqIins" target="_blank">survey</a>

-Please let <a href="https://github.com/amabdallah/WaM-DaM#authors-and-contact" target="_blank">the developers</a> know and they're happy to help.
+For more infom please contact the <a href="https://github.com/amabdallah/WaM-DaM#authors-and-contact" target="_blank">the developers</a> and they'll be happy to help.